BIT-IMD-Learning-with-AS/imd3901-term-project-nard/documentation/blogposts/Milestone_2_Andrew_blog_post.md

  Looking at the different regions of the proposal, we had some issues agreeing upon who gets what tasks and the direction of the beginning of the project

  ### Successes ###
  Everyone seems to understand how Jira works and knows their roles now.
+We have gotten some inspiration for our project from the pictures being sent by the fellow Algonquin students.
+The rattle below is an example of a cool item that could have a sound/ visual component to interact with.

  ![Turtle rattle](https://cdn.discordapp.com/attachments/936374900858445824/939633259111919716/b20a3f432db1816e90e3611a30f28a93.png)